eacortez2/MarcelHemp/README.md

 marcelhemp
 ==========

-Marcel Hemp Clothing Website --design only
+Marcel Hemp Clothing Website --design only.
+Course project with one other teammember.

+Tech: html, css, javascript, photoshop